patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/ui-areas.md

 ---

 # UI areas
 When designing for different UI areas, don't forget about your words.
-Keep these best practices in mind so that you can deliver the right content along with your design.
+Keep these best practices in mind so that you can deliver the right content in your design.

 ## Onboarding flows and tours